 Deeper Deworming Doubts

 Doubts were, in fact, expressed about large scale deworming right from the start.
-For example, Dickson et al (2000) found a paucity of evidence that routine treatment of children had beneficial effects where helminths are common, and Bruno Gryseels (Director of the Institute of Tropical Medicine in Antwerp) observed that indiscriminate drug treatment was based on poor science and poor public health practice (Gryseels 2006; Gryseels et al 2001; Geerts & Gryseels 2000).
+For example, Dickson et al (2000) found a paucity of evidence that routine treatment of children had beneficial effects where helminths are common, and Bruno Gryseels (Director of the Institute of Tropical Medicine in Antwerp) observed that indiscriminate drug treatment was based on poor science and poor public health practice (Gryseels 2006;; Geerts & Gryseels 2000).
 Gryseels outlined his objections succinctly in a letter to the Financial Times in 2006.
 Essentially, he argued that large-scale anti-helminthic mass treatment would drain resources from already overburdened and understaffed health systems, and would inevitably promote the emergence of parasitic drug resistance.
 He also noted that mass drug administration raises ethical concerns: ‘The safety of several drug combinations has not yet been tested in rigorous clinical trials, while treatment does not benefit non-infected individuals in any way and has no altruistic effect.
 It is unlikely that such practices would be accepted in a western society’ (Gryseels 2006).
 These are all important points.
 They were dismissed by leading African deworming protagonists in a published reply (Tchuente et al 2006), but they cannot just be wished away.

 In terms of whether deworming overwhelms health systems, this is difficult to assess in a systematic way.
 A similar criticism was made in the past of UNICEF’s selective primary health care campaigns of the 1980s.
 Those were also based on morally-loaded and vertically delivered medical interventions, which tended to by-pass or co-opt national health programmes.
 The simplistic emphasis on immunization coverage and distribution of oral-rehydration salts has become paradigmatic of the inappropriate ‘magic bullet’ approach to fixing poverty that Allotey and her colleagues alluded to in the article cited above (Allotey et al 2010).
 In common with the current mass drug treatment programmes, there was a massive increase in funding and resources focussed on specific diseases, combined with an emphasis on achieving targets.
 Despite claims to the contrary, there was minimal local ownership and, in practice, broader health priorities were set aside (Parker & Allen 2014).